Escobita/selenium/selenium-core/selenium-website/src/main/rst/09_getting_help.rst

 .. note:: Please make sure to look in the forums before asking for something.
-   It's very frustrating for the people that's reading and helping others to find that you didn't even put at least the effort of searching for the solution on your own.
+   It's very frustrating for the people that's reading and helping others to find that you didn't even put the effort of searching for the solution on your own.

 .. _`Official Forums`: http://clearspace.openqa.org/community/selenium

 Chat Room
 ---------

 Though the best place to ask for help are the forums (because they also keep the information accessible for others to read it in the future).
 If you have a very important (or too simple) issue that needs a solution ASAP, you can always enter to the IRC chat room.
-You will find us on #selenium at Freenode.
+You will always find someone ready to help on #selenium at Freenode.

 OpenQA
 ------